shred/acme4j/src/doc/docs/migration.md

 - The GET compatibility mode has been removed.
 It also means that the `postasget=false` parameter is ignored from now on.
 If you need it to connect to your ACME server, do not update to this version until your ACME server has been fixed to support ACME draft 15.

 !!! warning
-    _acme4j_ before version 2.5 will not work with providers like Let's Encrypt any more!
+    _acme4j_ before version 2.5 will not work with providers like Let's Encrypt anymore!

 ## Migration to Version 2.4

 - There was a major change in ACME draft 15.
 If you use _acme4j_ in a common way, it will transparently take care of everything in the background, so you won't even notice the change.

   However, if you connect to a different ACME server than Boulder (Let's Encrypt) or Pebble, you may now get strange errors from the server if it does not support the `POST-as-GET` requests of draft 15 yet.
-In that case, you can add a `postasget=false` parameter to the ACME server URI (e. g. `"https://localhost:15000/dir?postasget=false"`).
+In that case, you can add a `postasget=false` parameter to the ACME server URI (e.g. `"https://localhost:15000/dir?postasget=false"`).
 Note that this is only a temporary workaround.
 It will be removed in a future version.
 Ask the server's CA to add support for ACME draft 15.

 - The `AcmeProvider.connect()` method now gets the ACME server URI as parameter.
-It allows to add query parameters to the server URI that change the behavior of the resulting connection.
+It allows adding query parameters to the server URI that change the behavior of the resulting connection.
 If you have implemented your own AcmeProvider, just change the method's signature to `Connection connect(URI serverUri)`, and ignore the parameter value.

 ## Migration to Version 2.3